Ensono/stacks-terraform/azurerm/modules/azurerm-vmss/README.md

 Work is required to enhance this module to cover wider use cases of VMSS as well as using dynatmic blocks etc to support multiple NICs and IP Configurations.

+Future work should also be done to implement a packer image build.
+This will allow us to build the base image once and speed up the time taken to start new agents as all tools will be installed within the assigned image.

 ## Requirements

 | Name | Version |